What is PLPD Insurance?

 - Limited collision coverage with a deductible.

-Comprehensive coverage: Comprehensive coverage pays to repair car or truck damage caused by something other than a collision with another car, such as fire, theft, vandalism, hail or flooding.
+Comprehensive coverage: Comprehensive coverage is not part of pays to repair car or truck damage caused by something other than a collision with another car, such as fire, theft, vandalism, hail or flooding.
 It also pays for damage caused by hitting an animal, such as a deer.

-Uninsured/Underinsured Motorist coverage: Uninsured Motorist (UM) and Underinsured Motorist coverage (UIM) protects you in the event you’re in a crash caused by a driver who was uninsured (a hit-and-run driver is treated as an uninsured driver for UM purposes) or by a driver who was covered by a policy with inadequate liability limits.
+Uninsured/Underinsured Motorist coverage: Uninsured Motorist (UM) and Underinsured Motorist coverage (UIM) is not part of PLPD insurance coverage in Michigan and protects you in the event you’re in a crash caused by a driver who was uninsured (a hit-and-run driver is treated as an uninsured driver for UM purposes) or by a driver who was covered by a policy with inadequate liability limits.
 Here’s more information about Uninsured Motorist Coverage and Underinsured Motorist Coverage.

 Mini-Tort coverage (also called Limited Property Damage): If you are at-fault for damage to another motor vehicle (not a parked car), your insurance company will pay up to $1,000 (or $3,000 after July 1, 2020) of the cost to repair the damage to the other vehicle.
 However, the mini tort only covers vehicle damage that is not otherwise covered by the other person’s insurance policy.
 This is called a mini tort claim.
 (Note: So long as you were insured at the time of a crash, the mini tort limits your liability to $1,000 9or $3,000 after July 1, 2020) for any damage you may have caused to another driver’s vehicle.)
 Here’s more information about the Michigan mini tort.